faisoabdirisak/ip4/README.md

 + [Authors Info](#contacts)

 ## Description
-This is a Python-Flask Application that allows users to create one minute pitch.
-The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+This is a flask post where users can can post their opinions and also can edit and delete